CanhuiH/movie_social_re/README.md

 The goal is to evaluate whether adding structured social context helps an LLM produce more sociopragmatically appropriate Mandarin translations.

-The pipeline compares two translation settings:
+The main pipeline compares two translation settings:

 1. **Context-only translation**
    - Uses the current English line, speaker/listener metadata, and previous dialogue context.